Splitting up Your Business Partnership in Kentucky

 Starting a new business is an exciting proposition, especially with a partner or business associate.
 But few things last, and sometimes a partnership has to be dissolved.
 It’s never easy.
 How does the split work?
 Will the business have to be completely dissolved?
 Are the partners amicable?
 What needs to be filed?
 Sometimes the questions are overwhelming, and the best and safest course of action is to get legal help.

 Contact Us With Questions

 For questions or to set up a consultation about splitting up a business in Kentucky, contact Bunch and Brock, Attorneys at Law online or call us at 859-254-5522.
-With an office centrally located in Lexington, Bunch and Brock has more than 35 years of experience and the knowledge and resources to help with all your legal needs.
+With an office centrally located in Lexington, our business lawyer at Bunch and Brock has more than 35 years of experience and the knowledge and resources to help with all your legal needs.
 We are well-versed in the nuances of Kentucky law, especially with businesses.

 What to Do

 Just as it was necessary to follow steps to create a business, it is also necessary to take certain steps to dissolve one.
 Some of them include: